• Home

 • highlight areas where the landlord needs to improve

-The tenant satisfaction measures will cover all kinds of rented social housing in England.
-Some, but not all, of the tenant satisfaction measures will also cover shared ownership homes.
+The tenant satisfaction measures cover all kinds of rented social housing in England.
+Some, but not all, of the tenant satisfaction measures also cover shared ownership homes.
 They came into effect in April 2023.

 With effect from 2025, East Suffolk Council use a company named Acuity to carry out our Tenant Satisfaction Surveys.
 Your views are crucial in allowing us to make any improvements needed and we are grateful to those who have taken part.
 If you are contacted by Acuity, please continue to help us by providing your views.